 Most utilities offer the past 12 months of kWh consumption to the account holder online.
 If your utility does not offer this online service, you can add up your total kWh consumed from your past 12 electricity bills.
 Always look at kWh use on an annual basis because your consumption fluctuates over billing periods and during each season.

-Building owners in a California investor-owned utility territory can request aggregated building data for buildings with five or more residential accounts by emailing their utility’s benchmarking office.
+Property owners in a California investor-owned utility territory can request aggregated property data for properties with five or more residential accounts by emailing their utility’s benchmarking office.
 Contact your utility’s benchmarking team for more information.

 Benchmarking contact information

 Solar photovoltaic (PV) systems, also referred to as solar electric systems, capture energy from the sun and convert it into electricity.
 Sunlight striking the PV cells cause the electrons to flow, creating a direct electrical current (photovoltaic effect).
 That current then flows to the inverter, which converts the electricity from a direct current to an alternating current, which is useable energy for your home.
 The total electricity produced by the panels is sent to a meter, and then virtually allocated to each tenant account.

 - Solar PV panels: Individual PV cells are embedded onto panels.
 Sunlight striking the panels is converted into direct current (DC) electricity.

 - Inverter: The DC electricity goes to an inverter that transforms it into alternating current (AC) electricity.